Clean Up Your Credit Report Yourself!

 Even if you aren’t looking to purchase a home at this time, or make any major purchase, it’s still a good idea to keep a good eye on your report.
 Often there are things on your report that:

 - Are not yours

-and all of these things can negatively affect your credit.
+And all of these things can negatively affect your credit.

-There are ways to clean up your credit history, improve your credit report, and prevent further credit report issues so that you don’t have to “repair” your credit again in the future.
+There are ways to clean up your credit history, improve your credit report, and prevent further credit report issues so that you don’t have to “repair” your credit health again in the future.
 Check out these DIY credit repair tips below.